dylanlegebokow/MarchMadnessPredictor/README.md

 ```python
 North Carolina = [1, 40, 33, 30.875, ..., 1, 0]
 ```
-2. For each game in March Madness for a given year, subtract the lower-seeded team's vector from the higher-seeded team's vector, and label the corresponding vector corresponding to if the higher seeded team won or not.
+2. For each game in March Madness for a given year, subtract the lower-seeded team's vector from the higher-seeded team's vector, and label the vector depending on if the higher-seeded team won.
 For example:<br>
 ```python
 	North Carolina 	       -      Florida Gulf Coast       = 	 Game Vector	        Label
 [1, 40, 33, 30.875, ..., 1, 0] - [16, 35, 21, 28.8, ..., 0, 0] = [-15, 5, 12, 2.075, ...
 1, 0]   [1]
 ```
-3. After creating every game vector in each March Madness, we use the Game Vectors as our training data for gradient descent with logistic regression.
+3. After creating every game vector in each March Madness Tournament, we use the Game Vectors as our training data for gradient descent with logistic regression.
 4. After calculating the weights, we use the weights to predict each game in the 2019 March Madness Tournament.
 For example:
 ```python
 	   Gonzaga	       -	   F Dickinson		 = 	    Game Vector